anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

    Platform Native - Container Persistent Consumption Stereotype

-Note that a sterotype for Network File Storage consumption is not illustrated as this is simply managed by the Tenant Application by doing a file systems mount.
+Note that a stereotype for Network File Storage consumption is not illustrated as this is simply managed by the Tenant Application by doing a file systems mount.

 In cloud infrastructure, the storage types may manifest in various ways with substantive variations in the architecture